 The churches in larger towns always offered shelter.
 In Chilomba, we met a fascinating Indonesian priest called Jeff.
 He’d lived in the DRC since the mid-nineties, and was managing the church banana plantation and fish farm.
 His home-grown banana cake for breakfast was heaven-sent.

 4. Spare Visas

 In Lusaka, a one month tourist visa for the DRC cost $60.
 Embassy staff advised it was cheaper to get an extension in-country.
 Unfortunately, this option didn’t actually exist – the same visa cost $120 inside the DRC!
 So get visas for the duration of your trip before arriving.
 As for equipment, take spare spares, especially inner tubes and patches.
 Maybe even a spare sense of humour.

 5. Midnight Melodies

-During our journey we fell asleep to the sound of explosions from distant mines, songs from nearby villages, the rumbling of a ghostly train in the forest, and the symphonic arrangement between popping pods in the trees above and termites in the ground below.
-These sounds, along with the hospitality of the people, illuminated the vast “heart of darkness.”
+During our journey we fell asleep to the sound of explosions from distant mines, singing from nearby villages, the rumbling of a ghostly train in the forest, and the symphonic arrangement between popping pods in the trees above and termites in the ground below.
+These sounds, along with the hospitality of the people, animated the journey.